Mashpi Lodge Hotel

 An unexpected urban retreat for just 47 guests in a beautiful unique location set within a vast biodiverse private forest reserve in Ecuador close to the Andes.
 The lodge features breathtaking views and on the upper level there is a lovely open-air terrace with a pergola style roof, seats and tables where guests can relax with the sounds of the forest and its inhabitants almost at touching distance.

-Mashpi is located in the northwest corner of the Metropolitan District of Quito, the capital of Ecuador and offers guests an unprecedented opportunity to explore both cloud and rainforest, rich in species and biodiversity from every angle.
+Mashpi Lodge is located in the northwest corner of the Metropolitan District of Quito, the capital of Ecuador and offers guests an unprecedented opportunity to explore both cloud and rainforest, rich in species and biodiversity from every angle.
 The Chocó biogeographical region runs north-south from Panama, Colombia, Ecuador and Peru.
-It encompasses the biodiversity hotspot known as the Tumbes- Chocó-Darién and extending along the western foothills of the Andes.
-It is considered to be of “high interest for the global conservation of biodiversity”.
+It encompasses the biodiversity hotspot known as the Tumbes- Chocó-Darién and extending along the western foothills of the Andes and it is considered to be of “high interest for the global conservation of biodiversity”.
+Worldwide, there are only 28 of these hotspots that manage to cover a total of 164 countries.
 This is also the first forest to be considered a “Model Forest” in Ecuador.
 The combination of the tropical climate, the equatorial sun, high rainfall and the differences in elevation on the flanks of the Andes combine to create a world of a million ecological niches where species thrive in their particular environment.

 For more about Mashpi Lodge, please visit – www.mashpilodge.com